-I recently had the opportunity to cruise aboard Regent Seven Seas Cruises’ new Seven Seas Explorer®, which debuted in July 2016.
+Shortly after its debut, I had the opportunity to cruise aboard Regent Seven Seas Cruises’ Seven Seas Explorer®.

-It was a two-night voyage out of Los Angeles, meant for invited guests in the cruise industry to experience the ship, so that we may more accurately convey the beauty of the ship to our discerning clients.
+It was a two-night voyage out of Los Angeles, meant for invited guests in the cruise industry, so that we may more accurately convey the beauty, ambiance and service levels on board the ship to our discerning clients.

 Prior to the cruise I created a list of my expectations about the experience of luxury cruising and the ship.
 After this trip, I’m prepared to admit I was wrong on a few things and happily right on others.